Thunder-Software-Technology-Malaysia/arcade-stem/docs/quick-deploy/aws-lambda/quick-deploy-lambda-setup.md

 Before starting, make sure you have:

 * Completed [Basic AWS Setup](../accounts/aws/basic-setup.md)
-* Successfully pulled the Docker image (previous step)
+* Successfully pulled and renamed the Docker image (previous step)
 * AWS CLI installed and configured
 * Your terminal or PowerShell still open